PIERRE THIBAULT (1918-1989) HISTORY

 While Pierre Thibault and Nova Quintech may no longer be in the business of manufacturing fire trucks, the legacy remains impressive.
 Several other companies carried the family name in the fire truck business.
 In 1985, brothers Marion and Yvon (along with Yvon's son Jean) formed Phoenix Fire Apparatus in Drummondville, Québec, but it folded in 1992.
 In 1979, brother Guy founded Tibotrac Inc. as a manufacturer of garden tractors.
 After determining that this market was too crowded, they began making utility bodies for Hydro-Québec.
 In the 1986, they entered the fire truck industry and built a large number of fire trucks for the Canadian and international markets before declaring bankruptcy in 1998.
-Today, Camions Carl Thibault (René's son) manufacturers pumpers and tankers for the Canadian market from their plant in Pierreville.
+Today, Camions Carl Thibault (René's son) manufacturers a full line of fire apparatus for the Canadian market from the original Pierre Thibault plant in Pierreville.
 In addition, C.E.
-Thibault (also of Pierreville) builds aerial ladder assemblies and portable pumps.
+Thibault (also of Pierreville) builds portable pumps and skid units for fire departments across North America.
+They also built and repaired ladder assemblies in the past.
 C.E.
 Thibault refers to Pierre's son Charles-Étienne.
 His sons Stéphane and Sylvain run the company today.
 In addition, René's son Léon now operates Atelier Lafleurs Ltee, a manufacturer of rescue trucks.
 Finally, in an interesting twist for a family that started a company that exported Canadian fire trucks all over the world, Pierre's grandson Jean founded Thibault & Associates (now L'Arsenal), a dealer for Pierce Manufacturing.

 As mentioned earlier, Pierre Thibault's companies left an impressive legacy.
 Thibault apparatus can be found in departments large and small throughout Canada, in every province and territory.
 The company also sold dozens of trucks in the United States.
 The Northeast was the most popular destination, particularly Maine, New Jersey, Massachusetts and New York.
 Indianapolis, Portland (Oregon) and Pittsburgh were also major customers, and the City of Los Angeles bought six Thibault tiller aerials in 1972 and 1973.
 Several trucks were also sold in Washington state, Ohio, California, Texas and Minnesota.
 The US Army also ordered several aerials on Duplex chassis in 1983.
 In the latter part of the decade, the American military also ordered a number of Thibault aerials in conjunction with 3-D Manufacturing.
 In addition, several pieces of apparatus were sold to Jamaica, Columbia, Chile and a few to the Middle East.
 Unique trucks were many.
 For example, in the early 80s, Thibault built two "Popemobiles" for the 1984 Canadian visit of Pope John Paul II.